wanderdust/newsletter/content/posts/postgres_replication/index.md

 images: []
 ---

 Replication refers to having copies of your data across different instances.
-Replication gives you redundancy when one of your instances goes down.
-This way, you can still serve data to your users from the remaining instances, avoiding downtime.
+It gives you redundancy when one of your instances goes down so you can still serve data to users from the remaining instances.

-Another benefit of a replicated system is being able to load balance your requests across different instances when the load of serving all the requests from a single instance would be too much.
+Another benefit of a replicated system is being able to load balance your requests across different instances.
+This can be useful when the load of serving all the requests from a single instance would be too much.

 Finally, if you have users in different regions, replication gives you the option of deploying copies of your data closer to the users, reducing the latency of the requests.

 In this post, I give an overview of how Postgres handles replication.
-One thing to note is that a lot of the strategies mentioned in this blog are not only applicable to Postgres, but are common to many database systems.
+One thing to note is that a lot of the strategies mentioned in this post are not only applicable to Postgres, but are common to many database systems.

 ## Leader-Follower replication strategy

 This is the most common strategy for replication across databases, and the one used by Postgres as well.
 In the Leader-Follower strategy, there are two types of replicas: leaders and followers.

-The leader is in charge of the write operations to the database.
-All write operations can only go through the leader replica.
+The leader is in charge of the _write_ operations to the database. _Write_ operations can only go through the leader replica.

 The follower replicas keep an up-to-date copy of the data from the leader.
 Whenever any data is written to the leader, the updates are propagated to the followers so they can stay up to date.
-Follower replicas can only do read operations (because read operations don't change the data)
+Follower replicas can only do _read_ operations (because _read_ operations don't change the data)

 In Postgres, there is one leader but there can be more than one follower.
 When a write operation comes through, it goes to the leader, which then updates the follower replicas.

 Read operations can go to any replica, including the leader.

 ![](./replication.png)

 ## Handling Failover

-The main reason for having replication is that if one of our replicas goes down, we are still able to serve data to our users through the other replicas.
+One of the main reasons for having replication is that if one of the replicas goes down, we are still able to serve data to our users through the other replicas.
 This is also known as high availability.

 If you remember from the previous section, all the _writes_ have to go through the leader, which creates a single point of failure for _write_ operations.
 If the leader goes down, we won't be able to serve _write_ requests and users will only be able to run _read_ operations from the follower replicas.
 This means _write_ operations won't be available until the leader comes back up, which could mean potential data loss if we are not able to process incoming requests.

 A possible approach to handle such situations is to promote a follower to become the leader when the current leader fails.
 This is how systems like DynamoDB or Kafka handle these situations, but it is not part of Postgres by default.

-There are third party tools that can be used to implement this functionality, but this adds a layer of complexity to your system.
+There are third party tools that can be used to implement this functionality, but this adds a layer of complexity to the system.
 For example, if the leader fails and a follower becomes the new leader, and then the old leader comes back to life, we must have a mechanism for informing the old leader that it is no longer in charge.
 This is necessary to avoid situations where both systems think they are the leader, which will lead to confusion and ultimately data loss.

 ## Sync vs Async replication